 Scale Model is an indie rock/pop band based in Nashville, TN.
 They combine interweaving guitars and synthesizers with catchy vocal melodies and a danceable rhythm section to create a sound that transcends the staples of pop.

 After relocating to Nashville from Chicago in 2009, singer/keyboardist Megan Rox and guitarist Dave Johnson solidified the current band lineup in 2011.
-They released a self-titled EP in August of 2012, and began working on their debut full-length album Star in 2013.
-It was tracked with Jeremy Ferguson at Battletapes (Turbo Fruits, Tristen, Forget Cassettes) and Brian Carter at Paradox Productions (Glossary, The Nobility, The Features), and mixed by Matt Mahaffey (Self, Beck, The Sounds, Pink).
-The band released the Deluxe Edition of Star, with select remixes, on September 30th, 2014.
+They released a self-titled EP in August of 2012, and began working on their debut full-length album Star in 2013 with Jeremy Ferguson at Battle Tapes (Turbo Fruits, Pujol, Tristen, Forget Cassettes) and Brian Carter at Paradox Productions (Glossary, The Nobility, The Features).
+It was mixed by Matt Mahaffey (Self, Beck, The Sounds, Pink).
+The band released the Deluxe Edition of Star, with select remixes, in 2014.

 "Scale Model have undoubtedly found a middle ground between tight, heavy sounding drums, bass, and guitar, and the transient yet forward-propelling synth that makes the whole cluster of tracks on their recently released Star album transcend the normative staples of the over-saturated pop genre.
 What feels right (or at least absolutely right now) about Scale Model is the perfect balance throughout Star; every element in its place and in service of a set of sinuous, hook-laden, elegantly crafted pop songs."